kevin180git/SpikedBoba/README.md

 # Thanks for checking out my website

 Sorry it's kind of poopy right now.
 And empty looking.
 Trying to get all the required links going so I can ship my app out.
 The goal is to come back later and make everything prettier.
 BUT If I don't I'm probably working to make the app better (Hopefully 😩).
 Anyways, thanks for visiting!
 Shoutout to my fans.
 And haters, if you hate me enough to come see this that's pretty cool too.

+Edit: The app was previously named "Spiked Boba" but Apple deemed it "objectionable" so now it is Drunken Boba.
+If you see Spiked Boba and you have objections, please send me feedback in the support link below.
+Thanks!

 ## Helpful Links